jorgenavarroortiz/linux-kernel-5.5-mptcp/README.md

 # Kernel 5.5 with MPTCP support and WRR for Raspberry Pi 4

-Guide to install MPTCP, Jorge Navarro-Ortiz (jorgenavarro@ugr.es), University of Granada, 2021.
+Guide to install MPTCP with Linux kernel 5.5 for Raspberry Pi 4, Jorge Navarro-Ortiz (jorgenavarro@ugr.es), University of Granada, 2021.

 Used for the [virtual testbed](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0) for the H2020 European Project [5G-CLARITY](https://www.5gclarity.com/).